.

 PERSONAL COMMUNICATIONS

-There is a cell phone booster located in the atrium of the CNSC for calls, but it is best not to rely on there being cell coverage throughout the building or at field sites.
-There is wireless internet throughout CNSC available at no additional charge and Wi-Fi calling is a possibility with some cell phones.
-There will be a computer available for participants to use in free time, but it is recommended to bring a computer or tablet for personal use if possible.
+There is a cell phone booster in the CNSC's atrium for calls, but it is best not to rely on cell coverage throughout the building or at field sites.
+Wireless internet is available throughout the CNSC at no additional charge, and Wi-Fi calling is a possibility with some cell phones.
+There will be a computer available for participants to use in their free time, but it is recommended that participants bring a laptop or tablet for personal use if possible.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.